iottly/iottly.github.io/_tutorials/connect_board.md

 ## MQTT credentials

 iottlyAgent and iottlyCloud authenticate each other by means of X.509 mutual authentication (or client certificate).
-Here is how we use an iternal CA to sign both the device Unique ID and the borker username so that each of the two can verify the autenticity of the other:
+Here is how we use an iternal CA to sign both the device Unique ID and the borker username so that each of the two can verify the identity of the other:
 ![security MQTT X509](/images/security-MQTT-X509.png)